 The amount that’s decriminalized depends on the state.
 In most places, you get away with up to an ounce.
 However, in Connecticut, the maximum amount is half an ounce.
 It is 10 grams in Maryland.
 Check out your state’s laws to learn more.

 Most of the states that decriminalize the possession of cannabis have at least an MMJ program.
-The majority of ‘illegal’ locations don’t, with Nebraska, North Carolina, and Virginia the exceptions.
-However, many of the remaining 12 states classify it as a misdemeanor.
+The majority of ‘illegal’ locations don’t, with Mississippi, Nebraska, and North Carolina the exceptions.
+However, many of the remaining states classify it as a misdemeanor.
 The following locations could punish you heavily, however:

 - Georgia (Decriminalized in some areas such as Atlanta, Savannah, and Statesboro)

-What Could Happen to You if You Smoke Marijuana in These States?
+What Could Happen to You if You Smoke Marijuana in States Where It Is Illegal?

 - Georgia: If you have less than an ounce, you can still get up to a year in prison.
 Possession of more than an ounce is a felony with a possible prison term of 10 years.
 The mandatory minimum sentence is a year.
 Sale of any amount is also a felony with a mandatory minimum sentence of 12 months.